KarolinHem/TESTING/ejbca-ce-github.md

 ### Community Support

-The Community software is open source and community-supported, there is no support SLA, but a helpful best-effort Community.
+EJBCA Community is open source and community-supported; there is no support SLA, but a helpful best-effort community is available.

+### Enterprise Support

+EJBCA Enterprise is a licensed software backed by professional support services.
+Get in contact to learn more: [Contact us](https://www.keyfactor.com/contact-us/).

+### Resources

 * To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 * If you want to contribute to the project, see our **[Contributing guidelines](CONTRIBUTING.md)**.